 Other than that, 32-bit memory access is the real bottleneck in high resolutions or high color depth modes.

 Number 1 of the best performing "old generation" S3 cards in highres modes.
 Clocked at 60 Mhz.
 In most tests it's faster than "top dog" Virge cards from ASUS (66 Mhz) and ExpertColor (70 Mhz).
 And even slightly faster than professional cards like Vision968 and Virge VX.

 S3 Vision968 (Diamond Stealth64 VRAM OEM)

-Best performing S3 card Number 2, if somewhat meh VGA performance is ignored (only compared to other cards).
-Only slightly slower than ASUS PCI-V775V2, but tiny bit faster in 1600x1200 mode.
-Would be super neat too, if upgrade modules weren't so uncommon, but it's fine as 2 Mb card.
+Best performing S3 card Number 2, if somewhat meh VGA performance to be ignored (plenty fast if you ignore other results).
+Only slightly slower than ASUS PCI-V775V2, but a tad bit faster in 1600x1200 mode.
+Would be super neat too, if upgrade modules weren't so uncommon, but works fine as 2 Mb card too.
 Playing Tiberian Sun 800x600 is quite smooth experience on such card.